ralfroemer99/lb_sd/README.md

 # lb_sd
-This repository provides the code for the results reported in the paper "Is Data All That Matters?
+This repository provides the code to reproduce the results in the paper "Is Data All That Matters?
 The Role of Control Frequency for the Stability and Closed-Loop Performance of Uncertain Systems", available HERE.

 ## Installation
-- Install MATLAB with the Statistics and Machine Learning Toolbox
+- Install MATLAB with the Statistics and Machine Learning Toolbox.
-- Clone the repository
+- Clone the repository.
-- Install the MOSEK Optimization suite (available at https://docs.mosek.com/latest/install/installation.html)
+- Install the MOSEK Optimization suite (available at https://docs.mosek.com/latest/install/installation.html).
-- Download YALMIP (available at https://yalmip.github.io/download/)
+- Download YALMIP (available at https://yalmip.github.io/download/).

 ## Run the Code
 # Compute the minimum control frequency (MCF)